erictung1999/cf-logs-downloader/README.md

-# cf-elk-pusher
+# cf-logs-downloader
-A little tool to pull HTTP logs from Cloudflare and push them to Elasticsearch.
+A little tool to pull/download HTTP Access logs from Cloudflare Enterprise Log Share (ELS) and save it on local storage.